-To complete a homework assignment successfully, you must submit it by 2:30 PM (CST) on Monday.
-In addition, you either need to attend a weekly Zoom meeting in which the assignments are discussed or submit a version of it that is self-corrected on the basis of the answer materials provided in Moodle.
+To complete a homework assignment successfully, you must submit it by the Monday on which the week ends.
+In addition, you either need to attend a weekly synchronous meeting in which the assignments are discussed or submit a version of it that is self-corrected on the basis of the answer videos provided in Moodle.